icogn/tp-docs/website/docs/technical-explanations/OSTicksToCalendarTime.md

 // Store dayOfTheMonth (between 1 and 31) at offset 0xc.
 ```

-The calculations using the MULHW constants are covered in Day of the Week (link).
-The short version is that using them in conjunction with right-shifts takes fewer clock cycles than divide instructions.
+Calculations using the MULHW constants are covered in [Day of the Week](#day-of-the-week).

-This ends the `os:GetDates` function which determined the following:
+This ends the `os::GetDates` function which determined the following:

 - day of the week
 - year